Heterogeneous Treatment Effect Bounds under Sample Selection with an Application to the Effects of Social Media on Political Polarization: Methodology

-Conditions \eqref{eq_CIA1} cannot be exploited in a standard selection on observables strategy for point identification as, even conditional on $X_i$, we only observe the selected subset of potential outcomes for which $S_i = 1$.
-However, we can use the fact that, conditional on $X_i$, the treatment is exogenous with respect to selection to obtain bounds for the causal effect in the $S_i(1) = S_i(0) = 1$ population, i.e.~the effect is \textit{partially identified} under the model.
-For that, it is not necessary to impose any restrictions on the sign of the effect of $D$ on $S$.
+Condition \eqref{eq_CIA1} cannot be exploited in a standard selection on observables strategy for point identification as, even conditional on $X_i$, we only observe the selected subset of potential outcomes for which $S_i = 1$.
+We now impose a monotonicity assumption on the selection equation.
 In particular, treatment can affect selection positively or negatively.
 The sign, however, must be uniquely determined by the vector of covariates $X_i$.
-This is a \textit{weak} or \textit{conditional monotonicity} assumption based on ex-ante unknown partitions: \begin{ass} There exist partitions of the covariate space $\mathcal{X} = \mathcal{X}_+ \cup \mathcal{X}_-$ such that $P(S_i(1)\geq S_i(0)|X_i\in\mathcal{X}_+) = P(S_i(1)\leq S_i(0)|X_i\in\mathcal{X}_-) = 1$ \end{ass} We also assume that, with positive probability, there are comparable units between selected treated and selected non-treated units as well as between treated and non-treated units overall (multiple overlap): \begin{ass} For all $x\in\mathcal{X}$ and $d \in \{0,1\}$ we have that $0 < P(S_i=1|X_i=x,D_i=d) < 1$ and $P(D_i=d|X_i=x) > 0$. \end{ass} Moreover, we rule out the case where treatment does not affect selection as in this case effects are point-identified: \begin{ass} There is a constant $c > 0$ and a set $\mathcal{\bar{X}} \subset \mathcal{X}$ with $P(\mathcal{X}\backslash\mathcal{\bar{X}}) = 0$ such that $\inf_{x\in\mathcal{\bar{X}}}\ |P(S_i=1|X_i=x,D_i=1)-P(S_i=1|X_i=x,D_i=0)| > c$. \end{ass}
+This is a \textit{weak} or \textit{conditional monotonicity} assumption based on ex-ante unknown partitions: \begin{ass}[Weak/Conditional Monotonicity] There exist partitions of the covariate space $\mathcal{X} = \mathcal{X}_+ \cup \mathcal{X}_-$ such that $P(S_i(1)\geq S_i(0)|X_i\in\mathcal{X}_+) = P(S_i(1)\leq S_i(0)|X_i\in\mathcal{X}_-) = 1$. \end{ass} This assumptions is consistent with additive separability of observables and unobservables in an otherwise unrestricted selection equation.
+We also assume that, with positive probability, there are comparable units between selected treated and selected non-treated as well as between treated and non-treated overall: \begin{ass}[Multiple Overlap] For all $x\in\mathcal{X}$ and $d \in \{0,1\}$ we have that $0 < P(S_i=1|X_i=x,D_i=d) < 1$ and $0 < P(D_i=d|X_i=x) < 1$. \end{ass} We also rule out the case where treatment does not affect selection as in this case effects are point-identified: \begin{ass}[Margin] There is a constant $c > 0$ and a set $\mathcal{\bar{X}} \subset \mathcal{X}$ with $P(\mathcal{X}\backslash\mathcal{\bar{X}}) = 0$ such that $\inf_{x\in\mathcal{\bar{X}}}\ |P(S_i=1|X_i=x,D_i=1)-P(S_i=1|X_i=x,D_i=0)| > c$. \end{ass} This assumption is most plausible when there are discrete variables and/or continuous variables with bounded support.
+For example, a standard binary response model for selection where $D_i$ enters with a fixed, non-zero parameter then obeys this condition.
+Assumption 3.3 could be weakened to a margin condition that restricts the behavior of the treatment on selection effect distribution around zero with some technical modifications \citep{semenova2023generalized}.
+We abstract from these issues for simplicity.